polystruct/creative/docs/residential/building/interior.md

    use slabs with a door, perhaps with a banner.
 3. Scaffolding can create nice looking tables as well, works perfect for 1x1 tables.
+4. The standard fence with pressure plate remains a favorite of mine.
+5. Extended pistons.
+6. Combine top stairs with slabs

 # Decoration